Do you have hearing loss and tinnitus? These coping strategies can help

 See a hearing care specialist

-One of the first healthcare specialists most tinnitus patients will see is an audiologist.
+One of the first hearing healthcare specialists most tinnitus patients will see is an audiologist.
 It’s a critical early step in the tinnitus treatment process for a few important reasons.

 First, if you are experiencing sudden sensorineural hearing loss (also known as sudden deafness) and tinnitus at the same time, an audiologist may be able to restore some or all of your hearing through one of several possible interventions.
 This can often lead to a direct improvement of tinnitus.

 Audiologists can also administer a test called an audiogram to find out the extent and nature of your hearing loss.
 Even when you think your hearing isn’t affected, it’s always a good idea to be tested, because hearing loss is a common cause of tinnitus.
-And when hearing loss is identified, the audiologist can fit you for hearing aids.

 Hearing aids can help in two ways